Album of the Year (Faith No More album): Legacy

+Band member views

-Patton criticized this era of Faith No More in late 1990s and early 2000s interviews, with comments such as "[We split] Because we were starting to make bad music.
-And that's when you need to pull the plug.
-Our next record would have been a piece of shit."
-Mike Bordin reflected on the album on its 25th anniversary in 2022, saying, "I did probably, deep down, expect that to be the last album, because I was contributing to it while I was on tour with Ozzy, which wasn’t a bad thing – I was grateful to be doing both.
+In a 2001 interview at the Wâldrock Festival, Mike Patton said the band broke up after this album since they were starting to make "bad music".
+According to an April 2002 issue of Kerrang!, both Billy Gould and Mike Bordin regarded it as the band's best release.
+Bordin reflected on the album on its 25th anniversary in 2022, saying, "I did probably, deep down, expect that to be the last album, because I was contributing to it while I was on tour with Ozzy, which wasn’t a bad thing – I was grateful to be doing both.
 I was grateful that Bill was spending so much time in his laboratory, cooking things up.
 I liked the songs.
 I liked the performances.
 I liked what we were doing.
 I felt good about the album, and I was happy with how it came out."